tqtg/VnUni/README.md

 ## Installation
 1. Download the repository
-2. Install npm modules: `npm install`
-3. Install bower dependencies `bower install`
-4. Start up the server: `node server.js`
+2. Start up the server: `node server.js`
-5. View in browser at http://localhost:3000
+3. View in browser at http://localhost:3000